 Does Kupat Cholim Cover Dental, Optical, and More?

-In Israel’s health system, the Kupat Cholim cover or subsidize many areas of care.
-The level of cover usually has three co-payment ranges for Israeli citizens, and a price for a patient from abroad.
-This list notes additional health care services, whether they are covered, and what they cost for a patient from abroad.
-Costs here are converted to US dollars.
+In Israel's healthcare system, the Kupat Cholim covers or subsidizes many areas of care.
+The level of coverage usually has three co-payment ranges for Israeli citizens and a price for a patient from abroad.

 - Optical: Some Kupot Cholim cover eye surgery and contribute to vision aids.
 Again, vision care can be added as a supplement.